-Rule Reference Status Text Issues identified (should be read in conjunction with Section 4 of this Report) Additional Comment and notes on unnecessary regulation 4.11.1.5 The extent to which levels of traffic generation or pedestrian activity will result that are incompatible with the character of the surrounding living environment; 4.11.1.6 Effects on the sense and spaciousness of the immediate area and wider neighbourhood; 4.11.1.7 The extent to which the scale, form, modulation, design, colours and materials of buildings will be compatible with other buildings in the surrounding area and will not result in visual dominance or incongruency; 4.11.1.8 The extent to which site layout and buildings have been designed to avoid adverse effects on the privacy, outlook, access to sunlight and daylight and other amenity values of neighbouring properties; 4.11.1.9 The amount of variety in design and size of dwellings on the site, in order to provide a choice of living accommodation; 4.11.1.10 Whether the dwellings are clustered in larger or smaller groups and the extent to which the grouping or spacing of dwelling units on the site leads to an attractive and varied development rather than a monotonous one; 4.11.1.11 The need for a 'step in plan' to be provided at 20 metre intervals along a continuous building wall in order to mitigate adverse effects of continuous 'building bulk' being close to the boundary of a neighbouring property; 4.11.1.12 The attractiveness of the street frontages of the site; 4.11.1.13 The extent to which mature vegetation is retained and the character of the site remains dominated by tree and garden plantings; 4.11.1.14 Privacy between habitable rooms of neighbouring dwellings; 4.11.1.15 The quality of landscaping and its effectiveness in mitigating adverse effects; 4.11.1.16 Impacts on the sense of spaciousness of the immediate area and wider neighbourhood; 4.11.1.17 The extent to which outdoor living space remains open and not contained or partitioned by fencing; 4.11.1.18 Whether the amount of outdoor living space is accessible to, and adequate for, the occupants of all dwellings and whether it will receive direct sunlight on the shortest day of the year.
-Rule 4.12.1 Restricted Within any comprehensive residential development shall be a restricted discretionary activity where Inconsistent terminology The Medium Density Guide (also called (RDA) Discretionary there is at least one gap of a minimum of 6m between units for every 8 road-fronting residential units Cross Referencing "Medium Density Design Guide" in the Plan) is not contained in the plan.
-Comprehensive Residential Development In Medium Density Areas Covered By An Outline Development Please refer to the Medium Density guide for examples of the use of this gap and the design of short terraces Rule Structure Note that this document is called the "Medium Density Housing Guide" on Council's website, and is actually titled both "Medium Density Housing Design Guide" and "Design Guide for medium density housing" Plan Further, as noted above, comprehensive residential development applies only to the Living 1A5 Zone in Prebbleton.
+Rule Reference Status Text Issues identified (should be read in conjunction with Section 4 of this Report) Additional Comment and notes on unnecessary regulation ROIE REIGIEILE SIGIOS Text 4.11.1.5 The extent to which levels of traffic generation or pedestrian activity will result that are incompatible with the character of the surrounding living environment; 4.11.1.6 Effects on the sense and spaciousness of the immediate area and wider neighbourhood; 4.11.1.7 The extent to which the scale, form, modulation, design, colours and materials of buildings will be compatible with other buildings in the surrounding area and will not result in visual dominance or incongruency; 4.11.1.8 The extent to which site layout and buildings have been designed to avoid adverse effects on the privacy, outlook, access to sunlight and daylight and other amenity values of neighbouring properties; 4.11.1.9 The amount of variety in design and size of dwellings on the site, in order to provide a choice of living accommodation; 4.11.1.10 Whether the dwellings are clustered in larger or smaller groups and the extent to which the grouping or spacing of dwelling units on the site leads to an attractive and varied development rather than a monotonous one; 4.11.1.11 The need for a 'step in plan' to be provided at 20 metre intervals along a continuous building wall in order to mitigate adverse effects of continuous 'building bulk' being close to the boundary of a neighbouring property; 4.11.1.12 The attractiveness of the street frontages of the site; 4.11.1.13 The extent to which mature vegetation is retained and the character of the site remains dominated by tree and garden plantings; 4.11.1.14 Privacy between habitable rooms of neighbouring dwellings; 4.11.1.15 The quality of landscaping and its effectiveness in mitigating adverse effects; 4.11.1.16 Impacts on the sense of spaciousness of the immediate area and wider neighbourhood; 4.11.1.17 The extent to which outdoor living space remains open and not contained or partitioned by fencing; 4.11.1.18 Whether the amount of outdoor living space is accessibl WITH SECTION 4 OF THIS REPORT) Offine Cessary Tegorialion Rule 4.12.1 (RDA) Comprehensive Residential Development In Medium Density Areas Covered By An Outline Development Plan Restricted Discretionary there n any comprehensive residential development shall be a restricted discretionary activity where is at least one gap of a minimum of 6m between units for every 8 road-fronting residential units e refer to the Medium Density guide for examples of the use of this gap and the design of short Inconsistent terminology Cross Referencing Rule Structure The Medium Density Guide (also called "Medium Density Design Guide" in the Plan) is not contained in the plan.
+Note that this document is called the "Medium Density Housing Guide" on Council's website, and is actually titled both "Medium Density Housing Design Guide" and "Design Guide for medium density housing" Further, as noted above, comprehensive residential development applies only to the Living 1 A5 Zone in Prebbleton.
 Medium Density Development (including comprehensive medium density) has to be located within a medium density area identified on an operative Outline Development Plan in a Living Z zone (or Business 1 zone).
 This rule seems to be referring to a comprehensive medium density development, but states in the rule title that it is for comprehensive residential development.